mschuchard/jenkins-devops-libs/docs/Puppet.md

-  noop = true // optional execute task in noop (default is false) params = "['action':'install', 'name':'httpd']" // optional input parameters (default is empty) scope = ['node1.example.com', 'node2.example.com'] // scope for deployment (if string, will be passed as `node_group`; if array of strings, will be passed as `nodes`) server = 'https://puppet:8170' // optional server hosting puppet orchestrator task = 'package' // name of the task to execute token = '/var/lib/jenkins/.puppetlabs/token' // rbac token for executing tasks }
+  noop = true // optional execute task in noop (default is false) params = "['action':'install', 'name':'httpd']" // optional input parameters (default is empty) scope = ['node1.example.com', 'node2.example.com'] // scope for deployment (if string, will be passed as `node_group`; if array of strings, will be passed as `nodes`) server = 'puppet' // optional server hosting puppet orchestrator task = 'package' // name of the task to execute token = '/var/lib/jenkins/.puppetlabs/token' // rbac token for executing tasks }